torvalds/linux/Documentation/power/runtime_pm.rst

 8. "No-Callback" Devices
 ========================

-Some "devices" are only logical sub-devices of their parent and cannot be power-managed on their own.
+Some "devices" are only logical sub-devices of their parent and canyest be power-managed on their own.
 (The prototype example is a USB interface.
 Entire USB devices can go into low-power mode or send wake-up requests, but neither is possible for individual interfaces.)
-The drivers for these devices have no need of runtime PM callbacks; if the callbacks did exist, ->runtime_suspend() and ->runtime_resume() would always return 0 without doing anything else and ->runtime_idle() would always call pm_runtime_suspend().
+The drivers for these devices have yes need of runtime PM callbacks; if the callbacks did exist, ->runtime_suspend() and ->runtime_resume() would always return 0 without doing anything else and ->runtime_idle() would always call pm_runtime_suspend().

-Subsystems can tell the PM core about these devices by calling pm_runtime_no_callbacks().
+Subsystems can tell the PM core about these devices by calling pm_runtime_yes_callbacks().
 This should be done after the device structure is initialized and before it is registered (although after device registration is also okay).
-The routine will set the device's power.no_callbacks flag and prevent the non-debugging runtime PM sysfs attributes from being created.
+The routine will set the device's power.yes_callbacks flag and prevent the yesn-debugging runtime PM sysfs attributes from being created.

-When power.no_callbacks is set, the PM core will not invoke the ->runtime_idle(), ->runtime_suspend(), or ->runtime_resume() callbacks.
+When power.yes_callbacks is set, the PM core will yest invoke the ->runtime_idle(), ->runtime_suspend(), or ->runtime_resume() callbacks.
 Instead it will assume that suspends and resumes always succeed and that idle devices should be suspended.